yyyujintang/yyyujintang.github.io/_pages/about.md

 At present, my research interest lies in  **Spatial-temporal Forecasting/Video Prediction, Time Series Forecasting and AI4Science(Medical, Climate, Finance, etc.)**.

 I'm actively applying for CS/CV internships, RAs  and Ph.D. positions in 2025 Spring or 2025 Fall!
+Feel free to email me for cooperations or potential interviews.

 # 🔥 News